Monica Garrido - Black Pearl Café

-Monica Garrido is the owner of the Black Pearl Coffee Shop (located at 413 E. 2nd St.).
-She has run this business since 2018
+Monica Garrido, owner of the Black Pearl Café, creates a unique atmosphere for everyone at 413 E. 2nd Street.
+She has run this business since 2018.

-Growing up, Monica moved around a lot with her parents, Monica Sr. and Cezar Garrido, the owners of Chicharos.
+Growing up, Monica moved around a lot with her parents, Monica Sr. and Cezar Garrido, the owners of Chicharo's Mexican Grill.
 (Article about them linked here!)
-They moved from Mexico to Colorado to Kansas, finally to Muscatine.
+They moved from Mexico to Colorado to Kansas, then finally to Muscatine.

 “I think it helped us become a little more cultured and open-minded to a lot of things,” Monica said.

-Monica was not alone in the adventure, being the oldest, she has four sisters and one brother.
+Monica was not alone in the adventure, being the oldest, with four younger sisters and one brother.

-Throughout her life her life was filled with family, food, and business.
-Monica witnessed the good, bad, and most difficult parts of owning a business upfront and personal.
-Her parents, featured in a story here, opened their first restaurant in a taco truck.
+Her life has been filled with family, food, and business.
+Monica has witnessed the good, the bad, and the most difficult parts of owning a business, upfront and personal.
+Her parents opened their first restaurant in a taco truck.

-“Business owners are hardly ever home, and you kinda grow that appreciation for your family,” said Monica.
+“Business owners are hardly ever home, and you kind of grow that appreciation for your family,” said Monica.
 “When my parents came here and had the taco truck and businesses I didn't just watch, I decided now that I’m older I am going to help.”

-Working with her parents gave Monica a different perspective on what a hard-working person is and a deeper appreciation for small businesses in the sense that the owners put a lot of heart and soul into it.
-She says that while constructive criticism is amazing and helpful, people need not be negative and should try to help make things better.
+Working with her parents gave Monica a different perspective on what a hard-working person is and a deeper appreciation for small businesses, in the sense that the owners put a lot of heart and soul into it.
+She says that while constructive criticism is amazing and helpful, people do not need to be negative and should try to help make things better.
 For her, it hurts when she sees other small businesses unfairly compared or attacked.